-Round Trip Mileage: 11.5 miles
+Round Trip Mileage: 12.0 miles

 Elevation Gain: 4500’

-Overview: Superlatives abound when describing Mauna Kea: the highest mountain in the Pacific Rim; the tallest sea mountain in the world, rising 33,000 feet from the ocean floor; the highest lake in the Pacific Rim and the only alpine lake in Hawai’i; the highest mountain in the state of Hawai’i and the Big Island.
-Mauna Kea, literally white mountain, rises to an elevation of 13,796 feet above sea level and is comprised of many cinder cones near its summit.
-While there is a road to the summit (4WD) and several summit astronomical observatories on the summit, most of this mountain is untamed and wild.
+Superlatives abound when describing Mauna Kea: the highest mountain in the Pacific Rim; the tallest sea mountain in the world, rising 33,000 feet from the ocean floor; the highest lake in the Pacific Rim and the only alpine lake in Hawai’i; the highest mountain in the state of Hawai’i and the Big Island.
+Mauna Kea, literally white mountain, is actually a shortened version of Mauna a Wakea, which links the mountain to the sky god Wakea.
+Mauna Kea rises to an elevation of 13,803 feet above sea level and is comprised of many cinder cones near its summit.
+While there is a road to the summit (4WD) and several astronomical observatories there, most of this mountain is untamed and wild.
 Hiking to its summit requires substantial effort and above average hiking skills, although the trail is relatively easy from a climber’s perspective.

 Once you reach the 12,000’ mark, the terrain starts to ease a bit and you can begin to spot the summit cinder cone, identified by the road cutting across it.
 This part of the trail is otherworldly, with staggering colors and multiple cinder cones.
 You’ll likely be thousands of feet above the clouds below.
 Take a look toward Hilo -- it’s probably raining down there.